 Joy Bauer’s Food Cures: Foods That Heal

-joy-bauer-food-curesJoy Bauer is best known for her appearances on the Today Show as their resident nutrition expert.
+joy-bauer-food-curesJoy Bauer is best known for appearing on the Today Show as their resident nutrition expert.
 She is also the author of seven books on food and nutrition, including two New York Times bestsellers.

 In her most recent book, Joy Bauer’s Food Cures, she provides readers with information on how eating the right foods can improve your health.